-About the Turkish Shepherd Dog
+About the Kangal Shepherd Dog

-The Turkish Shepherd Dog, also more popularly known in the States as the Anatolian Shepherd Dog, is a large and powerful ancient livestock guardian dog originally from Turkey.
+The Kangal Shepherd Dog, also more popularly known in the States as the Anatolian Shepherd Dog, is a large and powerful ancient livestock guardian dog originally from Turkey.
 They are not herding or flock dogs.
 This dog has been selectively bred over thousands of years primarily as a guardian of sheep and goats based on their size, strength, temperament, independence and appearance.
 They are strong enough to fend off packs of wolves and are one of the only breeds alive today that can go toe to toe with a wolf, one on one, and walk away.
 This has earned them the nickname "Turkish Wolf-Fighting Dog".

 This guardian is a large and formidable working dog.
 They MUST have daily work and something to guard.
 It is vital to their mental and physical well-being.
 If they do not have a job they will become neurotic and overly protective of their human family.
 These are not dogs that you want to become bored!
 This is definitely not a breed for the new dog owner or the apartment dweller.
 These are highly intelligent, independent and stubborn animals that MUST recognize their human as the alpha in the group.